mnvacym/maze-tv/README.md

 │   └── shared
 │       ├── data-access
 │       ├── ui
+│       │   ├── nav-bar
+│       │   └── search-box
 │       └── utils
+│           └── pipes
 └── ...
 ```

 ## Quick start

-- After installing packages with `yarn` you can serve the app with `ng serve`.
+- After installing packages with `yarn` you can serve the app with `ng serve`
-- To run unit tests run `yarn test`.
+- To run unit tests run `yarn test`
+- To run e2e tests run `yarn e2e:tv-shows`

 ## Some remarks about the architectural decisions

 - 🚀 I chose mono repo setup with Nx,
-  - Makes following DDD (Domain Driven Design) principles easier
+  - Makes following DDD (Domain Driven Design) principles easier using module boundaries
-  - Better in case I need to add more apps to the same repo
+  - In case I need to add more apps to the same repo
   - Nx provides computation caching, which makes builds and tests run much faster
-  - Uses Jest for unit testing
+  - Provides Jest as first class citizen for unit testing
+  - Provides Cypress as first class citizen for e2e testing
 - 🤓 I used yarn because it is slightly faster than npm
 - 🛡 Used htmlhint and added some rules, like preventing Reverse Tabnabbing etc.
 - 🚦 Used some helper linting and formatting tools to keep the quality of code and commits high